 Wisconsin in Scotland

 Experience Scotland through our membership in the Wisconsin in Scotland program.
 You'll live and study in a palace built in 1702 just outside Edinburgh.
 Both semester and 3 week summer modules are available.
 Subjects include British history and culture along with a selection of other general education and professional courses.
-Internships are also available.
+Internships while away in Scotland are also available.

 UW-Superior offers a German Study Abroad course for credit.
 Students gain first-hand experience with German language, literature and culture during a semester at Carl von Ossietzky University in Oldenburg, Germany or in summer, winter, semester or academic year programs at any of the institutions in the Wisconsin-Hessen Exchange Program.